Macromia flavicincta: Description

 3 to 6 have the whole space from jugal suture to base of segment yellow.
-But the extream basal area is reddish-brown, cutting into the yellow annule dorsally.
+But the extreme basal area is reddish-brown, cutting into the yellow annule dorsally.
 Segment 7 has a broad ring covering more than the basal half.
 Segment 8 has a similar ring covering rather less than the basal half.
 Segment 9 has a small baso-lateral transverse spot.
 Segment 10 is unmarked.
 Anal appendages are ochreous.

 This species can be distinguished from other Macromia by its very broad abdominal yellow annules, entirely yellow labium, and by the black T-shaped mark on the frons.